splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/04-expression.md

 <div id="FootnoteOperators" class="footnote">
 <sup>a </sup>The remainder after division.
 For example, 9 modulo 3 is 0, 10 modulo 3 is 1, 11 modulo 3 is 2, 12 modulo 3 is 0, and so on.
 </div>
-<div class="caption">C# Operators and Example Expressions</div><br/>

 ## Examples

-The follow table shows some example expressions and the value they evaluate to in C#.
+The following table shows some example expressions and the value they evaluate to in C#.
 Some of these examples are literal values, and others use mathematical calculations.
 Have a look at the table, and note down anything that surprises you.
 If you are confused about the last row, remember that C# will follow the [BOMDAS order of operations](https://en.wiktionary.org/wiki/BOMDAS#:~:text=English-,Phrase,division%2C%20then%20addition%20and%20subtraction).